-The proposed program start date is immediately after HUD's approval of this Action Plan.
+The proposed program start date is 3 months after HUD's approval of this Action Plan.
 The proposed end date is 4 years from the start date of the program.

-5.4.8 COASTAL RESILIENCY PROGRAM
+4.4.6 COASTAL RESILIENCY PROGRAM

 The GLO Coastal Resources division conducts ongoing coastal planning efforts through the Texas Coastal Resiliency Master Plan (Resiliency Plan) as described in Mitigation Needs Assessment.
 The Tier 1 projects recommended in the Resiliency Plan advance multifaceted, long-term resilience to identified coastal hazard risks through a combination of green infrastructure, gray infrastructure, and nonstructural measures.
-The prioritized projects in the Resiliency Plan were evaluated by regional Technical Advisory Committees comprised of coastal science researchers; state and federal natural resource agency personnel; members of public, private, and nongovernmental organizations; local government representatives; and engineering and planning experts.
+The prioritized projects in the Resiliency Plan were evaluated by regional Technical Advisory Committees comprised of coastal science researchers; state and federal natural resource agency personnel; members of public, private, and non-governmental organizations; local government representatives; and engineering and planning experts.
 The Resiliency Plan leverages project recommendations from other various federal, state, and local planning studies and informs federal and state funding approaches to enact long-term coastal resiliency.

 As outlined in Mitigation Needs Assessment, hurricanes/tropical storms/tropical depressions, and severe coastal/riverine flooding are the top two severe weather-related hazard risks Texas experiences, with coastal erosion as an additionally identified natural-hazard risk.
 The Coastal Resiliency Program will specifically address mitigation measures to these risks along coastal areas of Texas.
+Once project selections have been made, the GLO will post the list of selected projects on the recovery.texas.gov website.